Azure-Readiness/HOL-IntroToCloudServices-VS2012/HOL.md

 	_Create Storage Connection String_

-1. Follow steps 5 to 7 to configure the connection string for the **Microsoft.WindowsAzure.Plugins.Diagnostics.ConnectionString** in the Web Role and configure the same connection strings for the Worker Role
+1. Follow steps 5 to 7 to configure the connection string for the **Microsoft.WindowsAzure.Plugins.Diagnostics.ConnectionString** in the Web Role and configure the same connection strings for the Worker Role.

 1. Generate the package to publish to the cloud.
 To do this, right-click the **GuestBook** cloud project and select **Package**.
 In the **Package Windows Azure Application** dialog, select the **Service Configuration** and the **Build Configuration** you will use from the dropdowns and then click **Package**.
 After Visual Studio builds the project and generates the service package, Windows Explorer opens with the current folder set to the location where the generated package is stored.